RyuuXS/Reforestation/README.md

-## Archaeology really is a career in ruins.
+## What do you call a gorilla wearing headphones?
+Anything you'd like, it can't hear you.